-The three most important things you have to consider when checking loan options are the term, interest rate and loan type.
+The three most important things you have to consider when checking loan options are the term, interest rate, and loan type.
 For the loan term, the shorter the loan term, the less interest you’re likely to pay unlike with longer terms that although you’ll be paying more interest, you are less likely to pay a smaller monthly payment.
-For the interest type, basically you have two options.
-Adjustable rates, which may start with smaller rates and can change over the course of your loan.
-Fixed rates, however, is slightly higher but guaranteed to stay the same over the length of your loan.
-For loan types, the 3 most common options are the conventional, FHA and special program loans.
-VA loans for veterans are also available and U.S. Department of Agriculture also grants loans for people living in rural areas.
+For the interest type, basically, you have two options.
+Adjustable rates may start with smaller rates and can change over the course of your loan.
+Fixed rates, however, are slightly higher but guaranteed to stay the same over the length of your loan.
+For loan types, the 3 most common options are conventional, FHA, and special program loans.
+VA loans for veterans are also available and the U.S. Department of Agriculture also grants loans for people living in rural areas.

 3. Check Out Different Lenders and Estimates